7 Tasks In 7 Days: Improving Your SEO

 • Complex JavaScript that loads before the parts of your website that customers can see

 Google’s Page Speed Insights is a great tool to help you identify things that slow down your user experience since they’ll suggest how to fix any problems they discover.
+After completing these seven steps, you’ll have a website that’s a lot closer to aligning with Google’s best practices and one that provides a better experience for your customers.

 Partner With OuterBox to Optimize Your SEO